engine-study/studio-mud/README.md

 # studio-mud
+- This package extends UniMUD, a Unity package for [MUD](https://mud.dev/).

-## ⚠️ HEAVILY WORK IN PROGRESS ⚠️
+## ⚠️ ALMOST PRODUCTION READY ⚠️

+## Tutorial
+- Follow this [guide](https://gaulll.notion.site/Tankmud-Tutorial-studio-mud-03b74081dac14b998caddbd6c3db9e46?pvs=4) to make a basic MUD game with Unity.

 ## Features
-- This package extends UniMUD, a Unity3D package for [MUD](https://mud.dev/).
 - Studio-MUD defines a parent `MUDComponent` class that, when inherited, links a MUD Table to a Unity Prefab.
 - All the components of an entity spawn under their respective `MUDEntity`.
 - A `MUDComponent` can have "required components" (other components on the same `MUDEntity`), and will wait until all are loaded, after which a `PostInit()` method is called.